CSSB Centre for Structural Systems Biology

 Supplies provided by facility: Clipping tools, short term storage for cryo-grids (max 2 weeks)

-Supplies to be provided by users: Autogrid cryo-box, plunged cryoEM grids, autogrid rings and C-clips
+Supplies to be provided by users: autogrid cryo-box, vitrified cryoEM grids, autogrid rings and C-clips

 Microscope training

 Description: Training and hands-on practical safe use of the scope for screening negative stain grids.
 Theory, microscope hardware, loading samples, aligning the scope, imaging strategies, focusing, aberrations, troubleshooting.
-Standard known sample provided or own sample.
+Training sample provided or own sample.

-Duration: up to 2 separate, 2-hour sessions with EM facility staff, more if necessary
+Duration: typically two training sessions (2h each) with EM facility staff, more if necessary

 Final approval and sign off after 10-20 hours of supervised instrument time logged and demonstration of proficiency